cesarvr/dev-lnk/README.md

 For iOS the things is a bit different as per today we don't ship a pre-compiled binary like we do on Android.

 But we can keep the source files in sync between the main source of truth the ``realm-js`` folder against the iOS project embedded in the React Native project (```sample-rn-project```).

-So first as we did with the Android project we add a new entry to the script:
+First as we did with the Android project we add a new entry to the script:

 ```js
 // Android